-The Research Informatics (RI) Bioinformatics group within the University of Minnesota Supercomputing Institute (MSI) is hiring a full-time Bioinformatics Analyst to support research for the Department of Agronomy and Plant Genetics (APG) at the University of Minnesota.
-The analyst in this position will conduct cutting-edge bioinformatics analyses in close collaboration with a diverse set of labs within the APG department.
-The successful candidate will join the seventeen-person RI Bioinformatics group at MSI.
+The Research Informatics (RI) Bioinformatics group within the University of Minnesota Supercomputing Institute (MSI) is hiring a full-time Bioinformatics Analyst to support basic biomedical and applied clinical genetic research for the Department of Laboratory Medicine and Pathology (LM&P) at the University of Minnesota.
+The analyst in this position will conduct cutting-edge bioinformatics analyses in close collaboration with a diverse set of biomedical labs within the LM&P department, as well as design and implement clinical genomic analysis pipelines for the Molecular Diagnostic Lab.
+The successful candidate will join the five-person LM&P bioinformatics team, a subset of the seventeen-person RI Bioinformatics group at MSI.

-The ideal candidate will have advanced knowledge of next generation sequencing technologies with demonstrated practical experience in developing and carrying out analytical strategies in the context of NGS applications (e.g. genome and transcriptome assembly and annotation, DNA variant detection, GWAS and genomic selection, bulk segregant analysis, transcriptomics, metagenomics, etc.).
+The ideal candidate will have advanced knowledge of next generation sequencing technologies with demonstrated practical experience in developing and carrying out analytical strategies in the context of NGS applications (e.g. RNA-seq, DNA SNP and structural variant detection, de novo sequence assembly, etc.).

 Job Duties and Responsibilities

-As part of an interdisciplinary team, this analyst will have the responsibility to:
+As part of an interdisciplinary team, the successful candidate will have the following responsibilities:

-- Serve as a bioinformatics analyst and developer for research projects for the Department of Agronomy and Plant Genetics (APG).
+- Serve as a bioinformatics analyst and developer for research and clinical projects for LM&P.

-- Consult with APG researchers on experimental design and planning.
+- Consult with LM&P researchers on experimental design and planning.

 - Design and implement appropriate informatics workflows.

-- Identify and integrate new, cutting-edge molecular technologies and analysis methods as they become useful for research purposes (e.g., long-read sequencing, machine learning, etc.).
+- Identify and integrate new, cutting-edge molecular technologies and analysis methods as they become useful for research and/or clinical purposes (e.g., single-cell expression profiling, long-read sequencing, spatial transcriptomics, etc.).

 - Appropriately document and present methods and results in both internal and external reports, publications, and presentations.

-- Ph.D. in the life sciences, computer science, or engineering.
+- Doctorate in the life sciences, computer science or engineering.
 Candidates must have significant bioinformatics experience.

 - Hands-on experience in developing and carrying out data analytical strategies and pipelines for analyzing datasets from high-throughput platforms such as next generation sequencing.

-- Experience/general proficiency with UNIX shell environment, a programming language (ideally R or python), plus currently used tools (e.g. BWA, HISAT2, GATK, freebayes, PLINK, Trinity, Hifiasm, etc.).
+- Experience/general proficiency with UNIX shell environment, a programming language (ideally R or python), plus currently used tools (e.g. BWA, HISAT2, GATK, freebayes, Cell Ranger, Seurat, etc.).

 - Must be able to understand and translate life scientist researchers' scientific goals into analytical strategies and process requirements.